 In the search bar, type ORGANIZE and then “name of toy”.
 Seriously, you should see hundreds of images pop up.
 Start pinning ideas that you can easily do, works with your budget, and that you have the space to do.
 Continue searching for each category of toys.

 Once you are finishing pinning, it’s time to make a plan.
 If your available space for toys is big, consider using graph paper to outline where and how you want to store these toys.

 Or use our free project planner printable by clicking here.
 Don’t forget to include a shopping list and perhaps even a budget for your plan.

 Don’t want to spend too much?
 I get it.
 Try using shoe boxes and other containers you may have around the home.
-You can always decorate these pieces to give it an organized look.
+You can always decorate these pieces to give them an organized look.

 If you do purchase bins, try to get clear-through or semi-clear bins.
 This will help smaller children know where to put their things back.